ShahzaibAhmad05/SketchLogic/README.md

 ---

-***NOTE:** This is currently under development.
+***NOTE:** This project is currently under development.
 Installation is meant for development and testing purposes only.*

 ---